New EAA Board Members, Two More Categories Added for Emile Awards

 Anna Zača, Latvia

-• Two categories have been added to pool of awards.
+• Two categories have been added to the pool of awards.
 Sound Designers will be rewarded for their work with Best Sound Design in a TV/Broadcast Production and Best Sound Design in a Feature Film.

 • The number of nominations per categories has been upgraded to five, putting up to 90 the total number of possible nominations.